esnet/jsonforms-esm/README.md

   ```

-## OK But that's too weird, what is this the 90s?
-I want NPM & friends so I can have more build and bundling problems!

-`npm install jsonforms-esm`

-Actually, you should probably just use jsonforms: `https://jsonforms.io/`
+## If you don't understand why you'd need this form element, you should probably just use jsonforms from the canonical upstream repo with real documentation: `https://jsonforms.io/`

-Enjoy your developer experience.